google/transit/gtfs-realtime/spec/en/reference.md

 | **SKIPPED** | The stop is skipped, i.e., the vehicle will not stop at this stop.
 Arrival and departure are optional.
 When set `SKIPPED` is not propagated to subsequent stops in the same trip (i.e., the vehicle will stop at subsequent stops in the trip unless those stops also have a `stop_time_update` with `schedule_relationship: SKIPPED`).
 Delay from a previous stop in the trip *does* propagate over the `SKIPPED` stop.
 In other words, if a `stop_time_update` with an `arrival` or `departure` prediction is not set for a stop after the `SKIPPED` stop, the prediction upstream of the `SKIPPED` stop will be propagated to the stop after the `SKIPPED` stop and subsequent stops in the trip until a `stop_time_update` for a subsequent stop is provided.  |
 | **NO_DATA** | No data is given for this stop.
 It indicates that there is no realtime information available.
 When set NO_DATA is propagated through subsequent stops so this is the recommended way of specifying from which stop you do not have realtime information.
 When NO_DATA is set neither arrival nor departure should be supplied. |
 | **UNSCHEDULED** | The vehicle is operating a frequency-based trip (GTFS frequencies.txt with exact_times = 0).
 This value should not be used for trips that are not defined in GTFS frequencies.txt, or trips in GTFS frequencies.txt with exact_times = 1.
 Trips containing `stop_time_updates` with `schedule_relationship: UNSCHEDULED` must also set the TripDescriptor `schedule_relationship: UNSCHEDULED` <br><br>**Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future.
+| **MODIFIED** | The vehicle's relationship with the static schedule differs in a way that impacts the rider experience, such as a vehicle not picking up passengers because a vehicle is "drop-off only" to catch up back to schedule when it's running late.
+StopTimeProperties must included to specify how the relationship has been modified. <br><br>**Caution:** this field is still **experimental**, and subject to change.
+It may be formally adopted in the future.

 ## _message_ StopTimeProperties